Save to My DOJO

-Microsoft Windows Server 2019 is the most powerful and fully-featured Windows Server operating system released from Microsoft to date.
+Microsoft Windows Server 2019 is one of the most powerful and fully-featured Windows Server operating systems released from Microsoft to date.
 It is highly capable and provides organizations with many great features for use on-premises, cloud environments, and hybrid cloud configurations.

 Microsoft has provided three versions of the Windows Server 2019 operating system that offer different features and functionality.
 We want to key in on two versions to compare features, functionality, and use cases.
 What are the differences between Windows Server 2019 Essentials vs. Standard?